Damarukam: Plot

 The demon chooses Dr. Maheswari as his target for the sacrifice and prevents the aghoraas (who arrive at the temple) from having access to Mahi, on the first solar eclipse day.
 Malli rescues Mahi from the Aghoraas, and Mahi's parents entrust Malli to take care of Mahi.
-Then, Mahi's parents decide to have Mahi marry a relative, Raahul, who is to arrive from the US.
+Mahi's parents decide to have Mahi marry a relative, Raahul, who is to arrive from the US.
 This advice is given by a saint known to Mahi's family.
-On his arrival at the airport, Andhakaasura kills Raahul in the washroom, kills him, and possesses his dead body.
-Andhakaasura, now in Raahul's form, enters Mahi's home and kills the three dogs who guard Mahi.
+On his arrival at the airport, Andhakaasura kills Raahul in the washroom, and possesses his dead body.
+Andhakaasura enters Mahi's home and kills the three dogs who guard Mahi.
 The demon also paralyzes Mahi's father, when he learns the truth about him.
-He also tries to kill Malli and Mahi, on their way to a temple, but Lord Siva intervenes by sending his divine vehicle, Nandi, who saves Malli.
+He also tries to kill Malli and Mahi, on their way to a temple, but Lord Siva intervenes by sending his divine mount, Nandi, who saves Malli.
 This infuriates the demon, who feels that Lord Siva has not kept his promise.
 He challenges the Lord, to which he replies that it was his duty to protect his devotee.
 The demon then decides to oppose Lord Siva, so he kills the saint known to Mahi's family, impersonates him, and convinces Malli, Mahi and others that Saambayya is not a good person by faking his death at the hands to Saambayya.
-This makes Malli angry at Saambayya, and he returns the ring of friendship given to him by Saambayya.
+This makes Malli angry at Saambayya, and he returns the ring of friendship to Saambayya.

 Finally, Malli convinces Mahi's family that Rahul is Andhakaasura.
 Then, the demon carries Mahi to the spot of sacrifice and prepares for the ritual.
-Meanwhile, Malli is advised by the Aghora chief to worship Lord Siva, and he tells Malli about his purpose of birth to destroy the demon and the means to do it, as he was the reason for the tragedy in Malli's childhood and Lord Siva saved him as Saambayya.
+Meanwhile, Malli is advised by the Aghora chief to worship Lord Siva, and he tells Malli that the purpose of his birth is to destroy the demon and the means to do it, as he was the reason for the tragedy in Malli's childhood and Lord Siva saved him as Saambayya.
 Malli confronts the demon and is initially defeated, but he heads skyward to get a blessing from Lord Siva and finally destroys Andhakaasura by piercing him with the Trident given by Lord Siva.